Early Childhood Education, MA

 Requirements

-Students, one semester prior to their student teaching, must submit proof of passing the appropriate Early Childhood Education content exam that meets the state's criterion.
+Students must submit proof of passing the appropriate Early Childhood Education content exam that meets the state's criteria at least 1 semester prior to their student teaching.

 Student Teaching must be passed with a minimum C or higher.